Greetings, traveler!

 @AppStorage("selectedAppearance") private var selectedAppearance: AppearanceKind = .system

-private var themeManager = ThemeManager()
+private let themeManager = ThemeManager()

 var body: some View {